PatrickPham123/PatrickPham123/README.md

 ### Hello!

 - Currently learning CS
-- Read my bio for more info
+- Check out my profile for more info!
 - I feel like a bot probably wouldn't try to say that they're not a bot, right?

 <!--